A Guide to Baker’s Percentages: The Mathematical Language of Pizza

 Therefore, in baking, precision in the amount (weight) of each ingredient is crucial.
 This is where the concept of baker’s percentages comes into play, ensuring accuracy and consistency.

-What Are Baker’s Percentages
+What Are Baker’s Percentages?

 Baker’s percentages are a fundamental mathematical tool that act as a ‘language’ for writing, analyzing, and comparing baking recipes.
 The concept is simple: flour is always the baseline for calculations and is set at 100%.

 If a recipe uses multiple types of flour, their combined total equals 100%.
+For example, a blend of 90% bread flour and 10% whole wheat Flour equals 100% total flour.

 For example, let’s take a look at the following recipe: